org-acidburn0zzz/lighthouse/docs/recipes/auth/README.md

 ### [`page.setCookie`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetcookiecookies)

-**NOTE:** We strongly recommend your tests use the above login flow.
+**NOTE:** We strongly recommend your tests use the form-based login flow above instead.
 Only directly set the token like this as a last resort.

 If you don't have user credentials to login but you do have direct access to a token for authentication, you can instead directly set a cookie.